ctrl-alt-adrian/symlinkit/README.md

 man symlinkit
 ```

-If you don’t pass SOURCE or DESTINATION, you’ll be prompted to pick them with fzf.
+If you don't pass SOURCE or DESTINATION, you'll be prompted to pick them interactively:
+- **With fzf** (if available): Interactive fuzzy finder with preview
+- **Without fzf**: Manual prompts asking you to type directory paths

-If you don’t specify -o or -m, and the target exists, you’ll be asked interactively.
+If you don't specify -o or -m, and the target exists, you'll be asked interactively.

 ---